Fixing Credit Report Errors After Bankruptcy

 the outstanding errors and take the necessary action to correct the damaging mistakes.

-Other common credit report mistakes include:
+Common credit report mistakes include:

 - The spouse of the bankruptcy filer receives a bankruptcy mark on their